 “I don’t only work on my physical aspect.
 I also work on the mental, because that’s also very, very important,” Bianca added.
 “It’s definitely showing through my matches where I’m staying in the present moment a lot of the time.
 I don’t like to focus on what just happened or in the future.”

 Shame on the haters!
 As Taylor Swift advised, “haters gonna hate hate hate hate hate, shake it off!”
-Good for you Bianca for shaking it off, putting these haters in their place, refusing to let their judgements ruin such an awesome achievement.
+Good for you Bianca for shaking it off, putting these haters in their place, refusing to let their judgments ruin such an awesome achievement.
 Your parents are obviously very proud of you and you of them.
 Your appreciation for the sacrifices your parents made for their family is very mature and touching.

 On a more comical note, after thrilling us with her tennis prowess, trophy in her arms, Bianca addressed the Williams’ fans displaying her sense of humour too: